agavazov/typescript-monorepo/README.md

 Go to `Repository Settings` → `Secrets and variables` → `Actions` → `New repository secret` and then define the required **secrets** and **variables**.

 _Please check [deploy.yml](.github/workflows/main.yml) for more all variables & secrets!_

-# Problems

-You may have to run `npm install --package-lock-only` in each package separately.